Which Is Worse: Saccharin or Aspartame?

 Advertisement

 Scientific studies have found links in animal studies between these sweeteners and cancer.
-Although the FDA reports that studies against both sweeteners are inconclusive, there is more evidence against aspartame, which could potentially mean that it's more dangerous.
-Mayo Clinic recommends consuming artificial sweeteners in moderation, and also points out that "sugar free" isn't the same as "calorie free."
+Although the FDA reports that studies examining both sweeteners are inconclusive, there is more evidence against aspartame, which could potentially mean that it's more dangerous.

 Video of the Day